The Amazing Race 19

 The Amazing Race 19 is the nineteenth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and ten countries and traveled over 35000 mi during twelve legs.
 Starting in Hacienda Heights, California, racers traveled through Taiwan, Indonesia, Thailand, Malawi, Denmark, Germany, Belgium, the Netherlands, and Panama before returning to the United States and finishing in Atlanta.
-New twists introduced in this season include the Hazard – an extra task for the last team to finish the first task – and a double elimination leg.
-The season premiered on CBS on September 25, 2011, and the finale aired on December 11, 2011.
+New elements introduced in this season include the Hazard – an extra task for the last team to finish the first task – and a double elimination leg.
+The season premiered on CBS on September 25, 2011, and concluded on December 11, 2011.

 Engaged couple Ernie Halvorsen and Cindy Chiang were the winners of this season, while dating couple Jeremy Cline and Sandy Draghi finished in second place, and married couple Amani and Marcus Pollard finished in third place.